September 15, 2020

 In some cases, buyers in the consideration phase will love what they see enough to reach out directly.
 This can happen through your contact form, a phone call, or perhaps an in person visit.
 We call these leads “hand raisers”, and consider them highly qualified.

-However the channel, it’s critical these hand raisers have a rewarding and seamless experience while reaching out.
+But however the channel, it’s critical these hand raisers have a rewarding and seamless experience while reaching out.
 When done poorly, even something as simple as a contact form can create friction.
-For example, ask yourself the following:
+For clarity, let’s briefly run with this example.

 - What questions are being asked in the form?